 - Lean Requirements.
 A great starting point to needs identification is to assemble a stakeholder group from a variety of organizational functions, ranging from the back office to senior executives, of up to 15 people.
 This group participates in a lean requirements workshop (generally half a day), which results in a common understanding of the problem, potential needs, and areas that need further investigation.
 You can find more detail in our failure through documentation article.

 - User Personas.
 The team building the product should interview core stakeholders and build user personas for each type of individual who will interface with your product.

 - User Research workshops are scheduled to further inquire into an area where a strong bias exists or there is a fundamental lack of knowledge.
 For example, we ran user research workshops for a manufacturer that wanted to better understand the needs of their field service technicians.
-They had a general understanding of some challenges, but felt that an in-depth, direct conversation would be beneficial to the product development.
+They had a general understanding of some challenges but felt that an in-depth, direct conversation would be beneficial to the product development.
 We scheduled two days in our office and brought in 30 of its largest partners.
-We learned that the technicians primarily worked on sunny rooftops and as a result their Apple iPads tended to overheat and have massive glare problems.
-This insight affected our implementation strategy and our non-functional requirements.
+We learned that the technicians primarily worked on sunny rooftops and as a result, their Apple iPads tended to overheat and have massive glare problems.
+This insight affected our implementation strategy and non-functional requirements.